Meet the local candidates for May elections at upcoming public forums in Fort Worth

 Managing editor Thomas R. Martinez is set to moderate the second night at 5:30 p.m.
 March 30, which will feature candidates running for Fort Worth ISD Board of Trustees, TCC Board of Trustees and the Tarrant Regional Water District Board of Directors.

-Candidates for Fort Worth ISD’s districts 2 and 3 will be combined into one 30-minute forum, followed by candidates for District 4.
+Candidates for Fort Worth ISD’s districts 2 and 3 will be combined into one 30-minute forum, followed by candidates for district 5.
 Martinez will then pose questions to people running for at-large seats on the TCC and water district boards.

 Now is also the time to register to vote.
 The deadline to register ahead of the May election is April 6.
 You can download the voter registration form through this link.
 Registration forms must be mailed or returned in person to Tarrant County Elections, 2700 Premier St., Fort Worth.

-Note: Editor’s note: This story was updated to correct the Fort Worth ISD Board of Trustees districts that will be participating in the Fort Worth Report’s forum.